 WHAT IS Girl PowHER?

-Girl PowHER is a gender-specific enrichment program that is a part of the Vail Valley Foundation and affiliated with YouthPower365, a non-profit educational service in Eagle County, Colorado.
+Girl PowHER is a gender-specific enrichment program that is a part of the Vail Valley Foundation’s YouthPower365, a non-profit educational initiative in Eagle County, Colorado.
 It was founded in 2010 with the help of Colorado native Amanda Precourt and the Women’s Foundation of Colorado.
 Girl PowHER focuses on empowering young women with the premise that empowerment is being fulling connected to yourself, and that your confident self is your best self.